 Teachers that are new to the profession as well as the district receive intensive support and training through the Monterey County Office of Education's New Teacher Induction Program (formerly known as BTSA - Beginning Teacher Support and Assessment).
-For beginning teachers and new teachers recruited from outof-state, the New Teacher Induction Program provides support and skill-building assistance assessment through formative and individualized support.
+For beginning teachers and new teachers recruited from out-of-state, the New Teacher Induction Program provides support and skill-building assistance through formative assessment and individualized support.
 After successful completion of the two-year program, teachers may apply for their clear teaching credential.